robey/ballvalve/README.md

   - `merge<B>(...iter: AsyncIterable<B>[]): ExtendedAsyncIterable<A | B>`

     Return a new async-iterable which contains items from this iterable and each of `iter`, in the order that those items become available.
 The order of items may be unpredictable.

+  - `static mergeAll<A>(iterables: AsyncIterable<A>[]): ExtendedAsyncIterable<A>`

+    Return a new async-iterable which contains items from each of `iterables`, in the order that items become available.
+The order of the items may be unpredictable.

   - `enumerate(): ExtendedAsyncIterable<[ number, A ]>`